The Clear Edge

 Complete documentation package:

-How: Full implementation with expert guidance ensures 70-90% adoption (vs. 20-40% adoption when organizations try implementing assessments alone).
-Higher adoption multiplies value realization.
+• Full implementation with expert guidance drives 70–90% adoption (vs. 20–40% when organizations implement assessments alone).

 Calculation example: